-9 See Memoranda to Paul Piquado, Assistant Secretary for Import Administration, from Abdelali Elouaradia, Director of AD/CVD Operations Office 4, entitled "Less Than Fair Value Investigation of Xanthan Gum from Austria: Post-Preliminary Analysis and Calculation Memorandum," "Less than Fair Value Investigation of Xanthan Gum from the People's Republic of China: Post-Preliminary Analysis and Calculation Memorandum for Neimenggu Fufeng Biotechnologies Co., Ltd, (aka Inner Mongolia Fufeng Biotechnologies Co., Ltd) and Shandong Fufeng Fermentation Co., Ltd, " and "Less than Fair Value Investigation of Xanthan Gum from the People's Republic of China: Post-Preliminary Analysis and Calculation Memorandum for Deosen Biochemical Ltd," all dated March 4, 2013.
+10 See Xanthan Gum From the People's Republic of China: Final Determination of Sales at Less Than Fair Value, 78 FR 33350 (June 4, 2013), and the accompanying Issues and Decision Memorandum at Comment 3; see also Memoranda to Paul Piquado, Assistant Secretary for Import Administration, from Abdelali Elouaradia, Director of AD/CVD Operations Office 4, entitled "Less Than Fair Value Investigation of Xanthan Gum from Austria: Post-Preliminary Analysis and Calculation Memorandum," "Less than Fair Value Investigation of Xanthan Gum from the People's Republic of China: Post-Preliminary Analysis and Calculation Memorandum for Neimenggu Fufeng Biotechnologies Co., Ltd, (aka Inner Mongolia Fufeng Biotechnologies Co., Ltd) and Shandong Fufeng Fermentation Co., Ltd, " and "Less than Fair Value Investigation of Xanthan Gum from the People's Republic of China: Post-Preliminary Analysis and Calculation Memorandum for Deosen Biochemical Ltd," all dated March 4, 2013.

-10 As noted above, DP has been utilized in recent investigations to determine the appropriate comparison methodology.
+11 As noted above, differential pricing has been utilized in recent investigations to determine the appropriate comparison methodology.
 It has also been used in several recent antidumping duty administrative reviews.
-See, e.g., Certain Steel Threaded Rod From the People's Republic of China: Preliminary Results of Antidumping Duty Administrative Review; 2011-2012, 78 FR 21101 (April 9, 2013); Circular Welded Carbon Steel Pipes and Tubes From Thailand: Preliminary Results of Antidumping Duty Administrative Review; 2011-2012, 78 FR 21101 (April 9, 2013); Circular Welded Carbon Steel Pipes and Tubes From Thailand: Preliminary Results of Antidumping Duty Administrative Review; 2011-2012, 78 FR 21105 (April 9, 2013); Polyvinyl Alcohol From Taiwan: Preliminary Results of Antidumping Duty Administrative Review; 2010-2012, 78 FR 20890 (April 8, 2013); and Polyester Staple Fiber from Taiwan: Preliminary Results of Antidumping Duty Administrative Review; 2011-2012, 78 FR 2013); Administrative Review; 2011-2012, 78 FR 2013); M Polyester Staple Fiber from Taiwan: Preliminary Results of Antidumping Duty Administrative Review; 2011-2012, 78 FR 2013); Administrative Review; 2011-2012, 78 FR 2013); M Polyester Staple Fiber from Taiwan: Preliminary Results of Antidumping Duty Administrative Review; 2011-2012, 78 FR 2013); Administrative Review; 2011-2012, 78 FR 2013);
+See, e.g., Certain Steel Threaded Rod From the People's Republic of China: Preliminary Results of Antidumping Duty Administrative Review; 2011-2012, 78 FR 21101 (April 9, 2013); Circular Welded Carbon Steel Pipes and Tubes From Thailand: Preliminary Results of Antidumping Duty Administrative Review; 2011-2012, 78 FR 21105 (April 9, 2013); Polyvinyl Alcohol From Taiwan: Preliminary Results of Antidumping Duty Administrative Review; 2010-2012, 78 FR 20890 (April 8, 2013); and Polyester Staple Fiber from Taiwan: Preliminary Results of Antidumping Duty Administrative Review; 2011-2012, 78 FR 17637 (March 22, 2013).

-In the first stage of the DP analysis used here, the "Cohen's d" test is applied.
-The Cohen's d test is a generally recognized statistical measure of the extent of the difference between the mean of a test group and the mean of a comparison group.
-First, for comparable merchandise, the Cohen's d test is applied when the test and comparison groups of data each have at least two. observations, and when the sales quantity for the comparison group accounts for at least five percent of the total sales quantity of the comparable merchandise.
-Then, the Cohen's d coefficient is calculated to evaluate the extent to which the net prices to a particular purchaser, region or time period differ significantly from the net prices of all other sales of comparable merchandise.
+Cohen's d coefficient is calculated to evaluate the extent to which the net prices to a particular purchaser, region or time period differ significantly from the net prices of all other sales of comparable merchandise.
 The extent of these differences can be quantified by one of three fixed thresholds defined by the Cohen's d test: small, medium or large.
 Of these thresholds, the large threshold (i.e., 0.8) provides the strongest indication that there is a significant difference between the means of the test and comparison groups, while the small threshold provides the weakest indication that such a difference exists.
 For this analysis, the difference was considered significant if the calculated Cohen's d coefficient is equal to or exceeds the large threshold.